freshOS/Komponents-deprecated/README.md

 Komponents can be installed Manually, via Carthage, Cocoapods or Swift Package Manager.
 Detailed installation steps in the wiki [here](https://github.com/freshOS/Komponents/wiki/Installation)

+## Documentation
+You can find more detailed information and guides in the [Wiki](https://github.com/freshOS/Komponents/wiki)

 ## Contributors
 [YannickDot](https://github.com/YannickDot),
 [S4cha](https://github.com/S4cha), YOU ?!